 6.4A successful TV star during the 1960s, former "Hogan's Heroes" actor Bob Crane projects a wholesome family-man image, but this front masks his persona as a sex addict who records and photographs his many encounters with women, often with the help of his seedy friend, John Henry Carpenter.
 This biographical drama reveals how Crane's double life takes its toll on him and his family, and ultimately contributes to his death.

-6.9Six people travel by train overnight from Marseilles to Paris.
-When the train arrives at its destination, one of the passengers, a girl, is found dead in a sleeping berth.
-The police led by Inspector Grazzi investigate the other five passengers, suspecting that one of them was responsible.
-However, as the investigation is stepped up, the other passengers start turning up dead.
-It is then up to the last remaining two to solve the case, before they become the next victims.
+6.9Six people travel by overnight train from Marseilles to Paris.
+When they arrive, one of them, a young woman, is found dead in a sleeping berth.
+The police, led by Inspector Grazzi, investigate the other five passengers, suspecting that one among them was responsible.
+However, as the investigation is stepped up, the others start turning up dead.
+It's up to the remaining two to solve the case, lest they become the next victims.

 5.6When mild-mannered Martin Harvey finds out that he has inherited a vintage yacht, he decides to take his family on a Caribbean vacation to retrieve the vessel.
 Upon arriving on a small island and realizing that the ship is in rough shape, Martin and his family end up with more than they bargained for as the roguish Captain Ron signs on to sail the boat to Miami.
 It doesn't take long before Ron's anything-goes antics get the Harveys into plenty of trouble.